GiacomoRandazzo/dotfiles/README.md

 When compiling remove `—system-ghc`.
 Make sure no karabiner items in Settings > Privacy & Security > Input Monitoring are present.

+Alternative tools to keep an eye on: [keyd](https://github.com/rvaiya/keyd), [𝑥MK](https://github.com/manna-harbour/xmk), [kanata](https://github.com/jtroo/kanata).

+## Keyboard dead keys / broken `Option-*` shortcuts

+In the `ABC` default keyboard layout, the `Option` key (both left and right) activates a layer when held.
+The layer contains special keys, symbols and dead keys.

+The layer interferes with home row mods.
+Moreover the dead keys are handled at the system level and make some shortcuts unusable in terminal emulators.
+E.g. the `G` key corresponds to a dead key, the `micro` editor's shortcut `Alt-G` does not work in `alacritty` with `option_as_alt: Both`.

 ## `sudo` with TouchID

 REF: